Challenges in Marketplace Development and How to Overcome Them

 How to Overcome It:

-- Introduce Dynamic Pricing: Encourage sellers to adjust prices based on demand to maintain equilibrium.
+- Introduce Dynamic Pricing: Encourage sellers to adjust prices based on demand to maintain a healthy balance.

 How to Overcome It: